sMC-Lean/odin-recipes/README.md

 It also showed a relative path in the case of the images;

 I used it to practice to the use of Git commands as well as to learn about git bash as I was previously using WSL2;

+01/05/2024
+added basic styles the pages as part of css foundations 6: this exercise was to ptactice linking external css and using different selectors and properties;